Furmanus/Arena-RL/features.md

 - experience and progression system
 - level bigger than screen, camera following player

-Things I'm working on right now (before 0.1):
+Things I'm working on right now (0.2 version):

-- all done

-Things to do later (after 0.1)

 - optional tile graphics
 - humanoid monsters should be generated with some basic equipment
 - chasms
 - rework of monster AI (if hostile gets out of monsters FOV, monster should go to its last known position)
 - rework of monster AI (monsters neutral to each other seems to block themself in corridors, instead of picking new target after certain number of turns passed)